canonical/snapd/CONTRIBUTING.md

 this.

 Start a [rebase][github-rebase] from the original parent commit of your first commit.
-Ensure you do not rebase on-top of the current "main" as this means changes from the _main_ branch will be shown in the GitHub UI as part of your changes, making the verification more confusing.
+Ensure you do not rebase on top of the current main as this means changes from the _main_ branch will be shown in the GitHub UI as part of your changes, making the verification more confusing.